VA Loan Benefits

 Department of Veterans Affairs home loans — VA loans, for short — can save veterans and their families significant dollars over the life of a mortgage.

-Created in 1944, the VA Loan Guaranty program was designed to honor the sacrifice made by those who served our country.
-It provides guaranteed loans to qualified veterans, active-duty service members and some surviving spouses.
+Created in 1944, the VA Loan Guaranty program was designed to honor the sacrifices made by those who served our country.
+It provides guaranteed loans to qualified veterans, active-duty servicemembers and some surviving spouses.

 Over the last several decades, this loan program has given over 18 million veterans the opportunity to buy a house — including many who might not have been able to afford one without it.